 Many states have retraction statutes that reduce liability for defamation if a retraction is published within a certain time period.
-This is an example of a newspaper retraction that appeared in a newspaper.
+This is an example of a newspaper retraction that appeared in the Morning Sentinel in Illinois in 2017.

 In a legal sense retraction is the act of taking back — or disavowing — a defamatory statement made about an individual or a group that is false, incorrect, or invalid.